-This version of our report is a translation from the original, which was prepared in Estonian.
+^{} This version of our report is a translation from the original, which was prepared in Estonian.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
-However, in all matters of interpretation of Information, views original language version of our report takes precedence over this translation.
+However, in all matters of interpretation of information, views or opinions, the original language version of our report takes precedence over this translation.